 Neurodivergence is a nonmedical term used to describe a brain and nervous system that processes cognitive, emotional and/or sensory information differently than what is considered "typical."

 As our understanding of the brain evolves, it becomes more difficult and restrictive to simply describe normal vs. abnormal functions.
 There are many variations to the way the brain works that makes it considered "divergent," or different.
-The degree of these differences are on a continuum/spectrum that range from mild (high functioning) to severe (disordered).
+The degree of these differences are on a continuum/spectrum that range from mild (some refer to as "high functioning") to severe (disordered/dysfunctional).

 These differences can be either a strength and advantage, or a challenge or disadvantage, depending on the situation or the skill needed.